Highest and Lowest Property Taxes in 2019, by State and County

 The Highest Property Taxes by County

 It gets a little cheaper if you live in New Jersey, but not by much.
-The third most expensive county is Hunterdon in the Garden State at $8,523, followed by Bergen County at $8,489.
-Homeowners in Rockland County, New Jersey paid just a tad less: $8,268.
+The most expensive county here is Hunterdon at $8,523, followed by Union County at $6,579, Morris County at $7,707, and Bergen County at $8,489.

 Lowest Property Taxes by County